-The CYRF69213 device offers Flash protection on a block-by-block basis.
-Table 29 lists the protection modes available.
+The CYRF69313 device offers Flash protection on a block-by-block basis.
+Table 27 lists the protection modes available.
 In the table, ER and EW are used to indicate the ability to perform external reads and writes.
 For internal writes, IW is used.
 Internal reading is always permitted by way of the ROMX instruction.
-The ability to read by way of the SROM ReadBlock function is indicated by SR. The protection level is stored in two bits according to Table 29.
-These bits are bit packed into the 64 bytes of the protection block.
-Therefore, each protection block byte stores the protection level for four Flash blocks.
-The bits are packed into a byte, with the lowest numbered block's protection level stored in the lowest numbered bits.
+The ability to read by way of the SROM ReadBlock

 The first address of the protection block contains the protection level for blocks 0 through 3; the second address is for blocks 4 through 7.
-The 64th byte will store the protection level for blocks 252 through 255.
+The 64th byte stores the protection level for blocks 252 through 255.

-Table 29.
+Table 27.
 Protection Modes